 - If you’re a man or woman, you’ve got two to three years of lifting under your belt, and/or you workout 3 to 6 hours per week, then multiply your body weight in pounds by 11.

 - If you’re a man, you’ve got 4+ years of lifting under your belt, and/or you work out 6+ hours per week, then multiply your body weight in pounds by 12.

 For example, using the TDEE calculator we established that my TDEE is 2,800 calories, so when I cut, I should drop my calories to about 2,100 (2,800 x 0.75).

 Here’s what the math looks like using the simpler method:

 I’ve been lifting over 15 years and I work out about 5.5 hours per week, so I’ll want to multiply my body weight by 11 to estimate my daily cutting calories.

 195 x 11 = 2,145—almost exactly what I get when I multiply my TDEE by 0.75.

-To lose fat without losing muscle, you want to eat 75% of your TDEE every day.
-The easiest way to find this number is to simply multiply your body weight by 10 to 12 calories per day.
+Summary: To lose fat without losing muscle, eat 75% of your TDEE every day.
+The easiest way to find this number is to multiply your body weight by 10 to 12 calories.

 In order to build a meaningful amount of muscle, you need to maintain a calorie surplus over time.